Story by: Maggie Roetker on April 27, 2016

 The gift will establish the Christensen Family Sports & Activity Program at Norton Children’s Hospital.
-The program will be part of the Wendy Novak Diabetes Center, which is a collaboration between Norton Children’s Hospital, the University of Louisville and UofL Physicians.
+The program will be part of the Wendy Novak Diabetes Institute, which is a collaboration between Norton Children’s Hospital, the University of Louisville and UofL Physicians.

 Tony Christensen, president of Access Wealth Management, is making the pledge in honor of his son, Mason, who has Type 1 diabetes.

-“My family feels very fortunate to have a top facility like the Wendy Novak Diabetes Center in our community,” Christensen said.
+“My family feels very fortunate to have a top facility like the Wendy Novak Diabetes Institute in our community,” Christensen said.
 “Through this diabetes sports medicine program we will strive to provide children and young adults with Type 1 diabetes the same level of care and process that professional athletes with Type 1 diabetes receive.

 “We want to get to a point where young athletes and their families can enjoy sporting events without worrying about dangerous drops in their blood sugar levels.
 It’s a huge need and we are happy to be a part of this exciting program.”

-“Our goal is for everyone with diabetes to be able to maximize their performance, whether just playing outside or competing in organized sports,” said Kupper A. Wintergerst, M.D., chief of pediatric endocrinology and director of the Wendy Novak Diabetes Care Center at Norton Children’s Hospital and the University of Louisville School of Medicine.
+“Our goal is for everyone with diabetes to be able to maximize their performance, whether just playing outside or competing in organized sports,” said Kupper A. Wintergerst, M.D., chief of pediatric endocrinology and director of the Wendy Novak Diabetes Institute at Norton Children’s Hospital and the University of Louisville School of Medicine.
 “We want to empower children and young adults with diabetes to be able to live long, healthy, active lives.”

 The Christensen Family Sports & Activity Program will provide individualized monitoring and education for children with Type 1 diabetes, both on and off the playing field.
 It also will conduct research into the management of diabetes in young athletes.